Soup Recipes

 Cuisine: American

-Keyword: turkey soup, comfort food, hearty soup, leftovers
+Keyword: turkey soup, comfort food, soup recipes, leftovers

 Prep Time: 15 minutes